 Casein is a high-quality, slow-release protein that contains many Essential Amino Acids (EAAs), which your body can’t produce on its own.
 These EAAs are crucial factors in helping your body grow and repair muscles.

 So, it is no wonder that most people use casein protein to support their protein intake and help them recover from their workout routines.4,5

 Casein is usually taken as a protein supplement to support fitness and nutrition goals.

 There are several reported benefits to using casein, although it’s always worth bearing in mind that research is still ongoing.

 - Improved metabolic rate10

-It’s also a good idea to remember that a healthy and balanced diet can’t be replaced by supplements.
-If you’re getting the right amount of protein from your diet, you may not need to include a casein protein powder into your meal plans11 .
+If you’re getting the right amount of protein from your diet, you may not need to include a casein protein powder in your meal plans.11

 Casein vs whey

 Casein or whey protein?
 That is the question.